 We all know how Filipinos crave adventure and excitement.
 Heck, if given a chance, most of us would instantly leap off our work desks and head to our dream destinations in an instant.
 Then what’s stopping us? –Most people if not too busy with work, just can’t afford spending money outside the necessities.
 This is especially true for breadwinners, single parents and working students.
 With all the problems we have going on, who has time and money to go on vacations?

 In reality, the more problems we have the greater need we have for a vacation.
 Taking a break every once in a while, improves productivity by lessening our chances of burning out.
-In fact, there is this article published by Forbes that talks about this.
+In fact, there is an article published by Forbes that talks about this.
 Travel vacations if planned for and strategically taken can refresh creativity and spark dormant positive energies inside of us.
 By being far away from stressors that remind us of problems at work or home we get to focus on the more beautiful things in life.
 This is very essential especially for families in conflict.
 It gives time for discussions that are just always better when done on a scenic background.

 Nonetheless, for some, saving up for that holiday may still seem impractical if not impossible.
 However, contrary to popular belief, you don’t need a celebrity’s paycheck to travel!
 The good news is there are a handful of tricks you can try to save enough money for the journey.
 And if you’re already convinced, here are some suggestions to start you up on that dream vacation: Know where you want to go.